Date: October 26, 2017

-Mentoring Principles Linking CTSAs With Areas of High Programmatic Priority to NCCAM
+Mentoring Principles Linking CTSAs With Areas of High Programmatic Priority to NCCIH

 The K24 recipient should be an established, midcareer investigator with a high level of productivity, including R01 or equivalent independent funding.
 The recipient must have a track record of success in mentoring.
 Although this award is generally intended for applicants at the Associate Professor level initially, eligible midcareer applicants who qualify at the Full Professor level are also encouraged to apply.
-The mentoring effort should be in an area of high programmatic relevance to NCCAM's third Strategic Plan.
-Fostering co-mentoring and team science and inclusion of partnering CAM institutions to achieve the goals of the program are highly encouraged.
+The mentoring effort should be in an area of high programmatic relevance to the NCCIH Strategic Plan.
+Fostering co-mentoring and team science and partnering with complementary health institutions to achieve the goals of the program are highly encouraged.

 The applicant must be endorsed with letters from the Department Chair, as well as the CTSA Education and Clinical Committees, and provide additional commitment letters conveying strong institutional support in fulfilling the mentorship role proposed.
-For example, the mentoring role might include development and oversight of K23 and KL-2 candidates intending to pursue CAM careers.
-It is anticipated that there would be only one K24 recipient at any one time per CTSA parent institution, unless the CAM-related research within the CTSA consortium is large and/or has multiple, substantial programmatic efforts that require multiple mentors.
+For example, the mentoring role might include development and oversight of K23 and KL-2 candidates intending to pursue complementary and integrative health research careers.
+It is anticipated that there would be only one K24 recipient at any one time per CTSA parent institution, unless the complementary and integrative health-related research within the CTSA consortium is large and/or has multiple, substantial programmatic efforts that require multiple mentors.

-The CTSA parent and partnering institution(s) must ensure that there is an adequate pool of CAM-interested trainees for mentoring purposes.
-The K24 recipient will be directly responsible for overseeing the planning of individualized CAM career development with trainees.
+The CTSA parent and partnering institution(s) must ensure that there is an adequate pool of complementary and integrative health-interested trainees for mentoring purposes.
+The K24 recipient will be directly responsible for overseeing the planning of individualized complementary and integrative health research career development with trainees.

 Research Component of the K24

-The mentoring component of the K24 is of high priority to NCCAM, in that recipients are required to show that their expertise, research accomplishment, and contribution to the field of CAM-related research will continue to be important in driving the particular field of CAM translational/clinical research forward.
+The mentoring component of the K24 is of high priority to NCCIH, in that recipients are required to show that their expertise, research accomplishment, and contribution to the field of complementary and integrative health-related research will continue to be important in driving the field of translational/clinical research forward.
 Consequently, it is expected that applicants will have independent research support outside of the K24, typically an R01, U01, or other independent equivalent source of established funding at the time of award.

 Mentoring and Research Progress Evaluation Components

 Applicants are strongly encouraged to provide a timeline and detailed set of measurable goals that benchmark progress anticipated to be achieved each year of the K24 award in relation to the mentoring and research plans.
-Specific to the mentoring component, applicants should provide a description of how, for example, synergy between the CTSA and CAM goals will enhance the likelihood of achieving measurable outcomes and long-term success.
+Specific to the mentoring component, applicants should provide a description of how, for example, synergy between the CTSA and complementary and integrative health research goals will enhance the likelihood of achieving measurable outcomes and long-term success.
 Specifically, applicants may indicate they will benchmark specific CTSA resources and levels of effort to be used in mentoring activities and for achieving research goals relative to how many trainees are mentored.
 K24 awardees are encouraged to identify specific CTSA or other affiliated multi-disciplinary and network activities that junior investigators will access and participate in that are able to contribute to accelerating planning, implementation, and completion of research projects.
-Also important will be tracking procedures for peer review publications, competitive NIH grant submissions, career development promotions, and other benchmarks for judging the likelihood of sustainable long-term success of K24 CAM programs, including where appropriate within the CTSA environment.
+Also important will be tracking procedures for peer review publications, competitive NIH grant submissions, career development promotions, and other benchmarks for judging the likelihood of sustainable long-term success of K24 programs.
 Evaluation indices may also include courses that will be developed and how many trainees are expected to participate, as well as other measurable benchmarks that might include the number of Ph.D. trainees anticipated to participate in patient-related research and the impact expected on translating basic biomedical research findings into clinical settings.

 K24 investigators may seek one competing renewal and will be evaluated largely on progress achieved during the prior award period.
-Success will be determined based on the extent to which the awardee has progressed as a CAM leader in patient-oriented research through additional independent funding, publications, number of CAM- and CTSA-interested trainees, as well as the career development success and the degree to which junior investigators mentored by the K24 awardee are progressing in their own research programs.
+Success will be determined based on the extent to which the awardee has progressed as a leader in patient-oriented complementary and integrative health research through additional independent funding, publications, number of complementary and integrative health- and CTSA-interested trainees, as well as the career development success and the degree to which junior investigators mentored by the K24 awardee are progressing in their own research programs.